I have never in my life allowed someone to interview me for days or months on end.

 Without thinking, I let the music take me into dance.
 Shuffling my feet to do a side moonwalk.
-Imagining myself on the stage whenever I’d perform the “Billie Jean” segment in front of a crowd of fans.
+Imagining myself on the stage whenever I’d preform the “Billie Jean” segment in front of a crowd of fans.
 A kick.
 A spin.
 And then the final moonwalk.
 I stopped for a moment, peering over at Bashir to see what he thought.
 The look in his eye told me he wanted more.
 So, I did just that.
 Another spin.
 Another kick.
 Another shuffling of the feet for a side moonwalk.
-And a little robot into doing the backward sliding moonwalk.
+And a slight robot into doing the backward sliding moonwalk.

 “I want you to try,” I motioned over to Bashir.
 “Can you try with me?”

 “Show me!”
 He insisted.
 I motioned for him to come over to where I was standing.
 “You want me to do it?”

 You wanted me to teach you, right?
 I nodded, “yeah.”

 He laughed, “how am I going to do it?
 What do you want me to do?”

 “Like, stand here,” I told him as I showed him the illusion in doing the moonwalk.
 “Mainly, one foot down and really using the other foot… Push.
 It’s like really pushing.
 Just push, you know?
 Using your heel.
 Use your heel to slide back.
 Slide back on your heel… Heel,” I watched as he tried and failed miserably.

 “That’s very, very difficult… That is not easy.
 That is not easy,” he said as I demonstrated again.

 “You know what?
 It’s very hard to explain too.
 How to do it, I mean,” I watched as he positioned himself to try one more time.
 “Do it one more time.
 Do it one more time.
 Just use that heel,” I pointed down at his feet, directing him.
 “Don’t slide back on your toes.
 Slide back on your heel, okay?”